sensu/sensu-docs/content/sensu-go/6.5/sensuctl/sensuctl-bonsai.md

 sensuctl asset outdated
 {{< /code >}}

-The response should be similar to this example:
+If outdated assets are installed on the backend, the response will be similar to this example:

 {{< code shell >}}
           Asset Name                  Bonsai Asset          Current Version  Latest Version
 ----------------------------  ----------------------------  ---------------  --------------
-sensu/sensu-influxdb-handler  sensu/sensu-influxdb-handler       3.1.1            3.1.2
+sensu/sensu-influxdb-handler  sensu/sensu-influxdb-handler       3.6.1            3.7.0
 {{< /code >}}

 ## Extend sensuctl with commands